miguelalarcos/autoform-extension/README.md

 ```

 For the dates, you can specify *class* as *date*, *datetime* or *time*, and of course *type='text'* to avoid the native date-picker.

+In the server I use *publish-composite* so the author of each book is published with the book.